ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.19.rst

 Templating
 ----------

-Template Trust Model Inversion
+Template trust model inversion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Previously, ansible-core implicitly trusted all string values to be rendered as Jinja templates, but applied an "unsafe" wrapper object around strings obtained from untrusted sources (for example, module results).
+Previously, ``ansible-core`` implicitly trusted all string values to be rendered as Jinja templates, but applied an "unsafe" wrapper object around strings obtained from untrusted sources (for example, module results).
 Unsafe-wrapped strings were silently ignored by the template engine, as many templating operations can execute arbitrary code on the control host as the user running ansible-core.